Manshur7/ViewFlipperDemo/README.md

 void onWindowVisibilityChanged(int visibility) -Called when the window containing has change its visibility which can be of 3 states: GONE, INVISIBLE, and VISIBLE.<br/>

 ## Code Description & Example
 In my code, I obviously was not able to use all the methods and attributes of ViewFlipper.
-I have built the demo app in such a way that it provides a seperate intent for automatic View Flipping and Manual View Flipping
+I have built the demo app in such a way that it provides a seperate intent for automatic View Flipping and Manual View Flipping.
+This piece of code demonstrates the use of:<br/>
+•Adding a textview in the code using VIewFlipper.addView()<br/>
+•Using the automated flipping with ViewFlipper.StartFlipping()<br/>
+•Setting a timer(interval) between switches using setFlipInterval()<br/>

+Below is part of the code for the automatic Flip:<br/>
 ```
-ublic class automatic extends AppCompatActivity {
+public class automatic extends AppCompatActivity {
     private ViewFlipper viewFlipper;

     @Override